A bunch of connections enables you to reach Maastricht city center easily from abroad. These include planes, trains, buses and cars.

 Obviously, it takes longer, but bus journeys can be a lot cheaper than its rivals.
 Check if there is a direct bus from your city to Tilburg, or visit some of these pages for more info: Flixbus, Goeuro, Eurolines, Ouibus and Comparabus.

 Maastricht is a relatively small city, and you can easily walk or bike to most places.
 There is a large network of biking paths, so you can travel safely.
-You can even try to find a bike online before you move into your student accommodation in Maastricht.
+You can even try to find a bike online after you've explored student-friendly accommodation in Maastricht.

 The Dutch people use the OV-chipkaart for all of their public transportation needs.
 You can load the card with credits, which you can easily purchase from vending machines throughout the city, including in the metro stations.